bdh-generalization/v6-hackathon/README.md

 - A simple parallel algorithm with no communication between nodes
 - An algorithm that consists of 2 parts, communicating with the legacy method
 - An algorithm with node-to-node communication.

+## Algorithm cookiecutter
+There is a [cookiecutter for vantage6 algorithms](https://github.com/vantage6/cookiecutter_algorithm_python) that can help you create your own algorithm.
+Follow the instructions in the repo to start your own.
+Name the algorithm and the repo `v6_hackathon_[YOUR_NAME]`.
+Adding your name will make sure you won't overwrite your colleagues algorithm in the docker registry later.

+## Simple parallel algorithm

+## 2 part algorithm

+## Algorithm with node-to-node communication
+For this algorithm we have to make sure that vpn is correctly set up.